Skip to main content

 When you create a customer, the system automatically:

-• Sets the initial KYB status to "pending"
+• Sets the initial application status to "pending"

 The customer creation response includes: